konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 Clicking on the "Subversion" suboption under the "Repositories" option on the left menu from the Administrator perspective will open the Subversion configuration view.
 This view will include the following fields:

-- Acquiring new changes: Radio, single option.
-Values:
-  - Acquire via an update.
-  - Acquire by performing a full checkout on each analysis.
 - Consume insecure Subversion repositories: Switch.

 ![Subversion Configuration](images/svn-config.png?raw=true "Subversion Configuration")